MBrassey/TurquoiseMelon/README.md

 ## TurquoiseMelon

-Most luscious PC builds in the universe.
+> Most Luscious PC Builds in the Universe!

 Custom PC image ranking application written in React, JSX & ExpressJS.
-All image hashes and text reside on the **Ethereum** Blockchain, while the text and images are hosted on Interplanetary Filesystem (**IPFS**), making this a Fully Decentralized, Unstoppable, Censorship Resistant application.
+All image hashes and text reside on the **Ethereum** Blockchain, while the text and images are hosted on Interplanetary Filesystem (**IPFS**), making this a __Fully Decentralized, Unstoppable, Censorship Resistant__ application.